-A buffer becomes indirect when it is "attached" to a direct buffer using the rte\pktmbuf\attach() function.
+A buffer becomes indirect when it is "attached" to a direct buffer using the rte_pktmbuf_attach() function.
 Each buffer has a reference counter field and whenever an indirect buffer is attached to the direct buffer, the reference counter on the direct buffer is incremented.
 Similarly, whenever the indirect buffer is detached, the reference counter on the direct buffer is decremented.
 If the resulting reference counter is equal to 0, the direct buffer is freed since it is no longer in use.

 There are a few things to remember when dealing with indirect buffers.
-First of all, it is not possible to attach an indirect buffer to another indirect buffer.
-Secondly, for a buffer to become indirect, its reference counter must be equal to 1, that is, it must not be already referenced by another indirect buffer.
+First of all, an indirect buffer is never attached to another indirect buffer.
+Attempting to attach buffer A to indirect buffer B that is attached to C, makes rte_pktmbuf_attach() automatically attach A to C, effectively cloning B. Secondly, for a buffer to become indirect, its reference counter must be equal to 1, that is, it must not be already referenced by another indirect buffer.
 Finally, it is not possible to reattach an indirect buffer to the direct buffer (unless it is detached first).

-While the attach/detach operations can be invoked directly using the recommended rte\pktmbuf\attach() and rte\pktmbuf\detach() functions, it is suggested to use the higher-level rte\pktmbuf\clone() function, which takes care of the correct initialization of an indirect buffer and can clone buffers with multiple segments.
+While the attach/detach operations can be invoked directly using the recommended rte_pktmbuf_attach() and rte_pktmbuf_detach() functions, it is suggested to use the higher-level rte_pktmbuf_clone() function, which takes care of the correct initialization of an indirect buffer and can clone buffers with multiple segments.